Paris Air Show: 1999

 attracted interest, airlines ordered as many as 103 Embraer ERJ-135s and 145s in addition to a 4.9 billion-dollar order for ERJ-170s and ERJ-190-200s.
 In February, the Russian Il-103 received US Federal Aviation Administration (FAA) approval, a breakthrough in certifying Russian aircraft for the American market.
 Subsequent certification for the Ilyushin Il-96T wide-bodied jet was displayed at the show.

 2001

 Boeing introduced scale models of their Sonic Cruiser which would reach speeds approaching Mach 0.98, together with a walk-through hologram.
 The Airbus A380, seating 555, offered size rather than speed, and was there on the tarmac.
 Crowds toured the restored Antonov An-225 Dream, the world's largest aircraft.
-Dassault featured a model of the new Falcon FNX business jet that is projected to fly 10,500 kilometers at Mach 0.88.
+Dassault featured a model of the new Falcon FNX business jet that has a projected range of 10,500 kilometers at Mach 0.88.
 The Joint Strike Fighter (JSF), which is undergoing STOVL testing, is a likely replacement for older American F-15E Strike Eagles and F-117 Nighthawks.